ReallyCreativeDev/ReallyCreativeDev/README.md

 ---

 Hi, I'm ReallyCreaitve.
-I'm in highschool i am a freshman im interested in programming.
-I enjoy both backend and backend frontend, but usually not at the same time.
+I'm in highschool i am a freshman im interested in programming anime and things like that.
+I enjoy both backend and backend frontend, but usually not at the same time because thats a lot of work.
-My main language i like the most is is pyhton/java/js/ts.
+My main language i like the most is is pyhton/java/js/ts and some more im still learing.

-I will update this later
+I will update this later with more info.